Sonic Boom (TV series): Main

 Sega confirmed various cast and characters for Sonic Boom on February 25, 2014.
 On May 29, 2014, Sega announced that Nika Futterman will play the role of Sticks, a jungle badger, who joined the franchise as a major character.

-Several new characters were also created for Sonic Boom, such as Mayor Fink, Fastidious Beaver and Perci.
+Numerous new characters were also created for Sonic Boom.
 Jack Fletcher works as the show's voice director, a role he has also held for the video game series since 2010.